Inspecting the Aging Sailboat (The International Marine Sailboat Library)

 The Fiberglass Boat Repair Manual

-A very good guide for the novice in looking into doing some fiberglass repair .
+A very good guide for the novice in looking into doing some fiberglass repair.
 It covers a lot of the fundamentals which is necessary.
 Are there hairline cracks in your boat’s deck or topsides gelcoat?
 Have her color and luster faded over the years?
 Does she have deck leaks?
 Has she been holed?
-Is her hull oilcanning in a sea?
+Is her hull oilcanning in the sea?
 If your answer to any of these questions is yes, this book is for you.

 Boatowners Mechanical and Electrical Manual